casper-rasmussen/Fellow.Epi.JobNotifier/README.md

 ## Configuration

-It is possible to adjust the Notification behaviour, recipient, sender and content by extending or intercepting existing IJobNotificationManager.
+It is possible to adjust the Notification behaviour, recipient, sender and content by replacing or intercepting existing implemetation of IJobNotificationManager.

 ```
 public interface IJobNotificationManager